bernie-skipole/indipyclient/docs/source/usage/propertyvectors.rst

 .. autoclass:: indipyclient.propertyvectors.SwitchVector
    :members: send_newSwitchVector, members, memberlabel, snapshot

-As well as the attributes listed above, the switch vector has a rule attribute.
+As well as the common attributes, the switch vector has a rule attribute.

 **self.rule**